 Wesleyan’s premier executive MBA program is designed for professionals who want to experience the world, study global issues, and network face-to-face with faculty and other leaders in their fields.
 Our program brings students to campus twice a month as an intimate, tight-knit group to share their first-hand experiences, debate issues, and learn from others.

 The study abroad component of Wesleyan’s fast track 18-month program is a hidden treasure far exceeding aspects of other programs of similar nature.
 In fact, to call it simply a “study abroad” is a disservice to the greatness of this adventure!
 Past trips have included visits to cities in countries that lead the world in global business, including Dubai, Brazil, China, Russia, Austria, Hungary, and the Czech Republic.
-We invite you to learn more about the most recent trip to Brazil and the upcoming trip to Milan, Italy, and Athens, Greece.
+We invite you to learn more about the most recent trip to Brazil and the upcoming trip to Athens, Greece.
 Then decide for yourself: just a study abroad…or the experience of a lifetime?